 - Egg color can vary; they can be ivory yellow, white, or even creamy white.

 Common Mergansers spend their time in forested habitats near rivers and large lakes during their breeding season.
 Because these birds prefer to nest in natural cavities in trees, they’re commonly found in mature forests.
 However, during the winter season, they sped their time on rivers, reservoirs, and large lakes.
 They usually prefer wintering habitats with freshwater instead of saltwater, but they have been seen wintering in estuaries, harbors, and coastal bays.

 Common Merganser populations have held steady for the last 53 years.

-The estimated global breeding population is 1.9 million, and they’re rated 9 out of 20 on the Continental Concern Score.
-This means the species is of low concern.
+The estimated global breeding population is 1.9 million, and according to the IUCN Red List, they are a species of low concern.